feniljain/knowledge-base/programming-languages/rust/README.md

 - The blazing fast build tool for Rust: https://github.com/dimensionhq/fleet
 - List size of types in a Rust crate: https://github.com/davidrusu/cargo-typesize
 - A comparison of operating systems written in Rust: https://github.com/flosse/rust-os-comparison
+- Runtime for executing procedural macros as WebAssembly: https://github.com/dtolnay/watt
+- Rust programs written entirely in Rust ( no C-linking, no dependence on libc or crt1.o ): https://github.com/sunfishcode/mustang

 ## Videos: